grafana-toolbox/grafana-client/README.md

 ## Acknowledgements

-Thanks to all [contributors] who helped to co-create and conceive this software in one way or another.
+Thanks to the original authors and all [contributors] who helped to co-create and conceive this software in one way or another.
 You know who you are.

 ## Contributing